 The Board has ultimate control of the activities of the Company and is responsible for providing strategic guidance for the Company, effective oversight of management and the supervision of its affairs including in relation to all material decisions affecting the operation and conduct of the business of the Company.
-The responsibilities of the Board include:
+The responsibilities of the Board include, inter alia:

-• Oversight of the Company, including its control and accountability systems.

-- Monitoring compliance with statutory and regulatory requirements. - Reviewing and ratifying systems of risk management and internal compliance and control. - Approval of financial statements of the Company and the Directors' report. - Monitoring Senior Manager performance. - Approval of key strategic decisions.
+- Setting the direction, strategies and financial objectives of the Company. - Oversight of the Company, including its control and accountability systems. - Monitoring compliance with statutory and regulatory requirements. - Reviewing and ratifying systems of risk management and internal compliance and control. - Preparation of financial statements of the Company and the Directors' report. - Approval of the annual operating budget of the Company. - Monitoring Senior Management Persons' performance and their implementation of strategies, policies and budgets. - Setting the terms for any new individual portfolio management mandate and any material changes to the terms of same. - Approval of key strategic decisions.